Scheduled MonumentsWalesThe Holyhead Road: the Chirk Embankment and earlier trackways

 What is The Holyhead Road: the Chirk Embankment and earlier trackways?

-The Holyhead Road: the Chirk Embankment and earlier trackways is a Post Medieval and Modern transport route in Denbighshire, Wales, designated as a Scheduled Ancient Monument.
+The Holyhead Road: the Chirk Embankment and earlier trackways is a Post Medieval and Modern transport route in Denbighshire, Wales, featuring engineering works associated with the development of communication links to Holyhead.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE288.

 What period does The Holyhead Road: the Chirk Embankment and earlier trackways date from?

 The Holyhead Road: the Chirk Embankment and earlier trackways dates from the post medieval/modern period, and is classified as a road.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting The Holyhead Road: the Chirk Embankment and earlier trackways?